Discover the Easy Button for Multiple Data Sources into Power BI

 How eyko helps Combine Multiple Data Sources for Power BI reporting

 This is where eyko comes in.
 We didn’t design eyko to compete with Microsoft.
-In fact, beneath the covers is a rich set of Microsoft services that ingest, load, and transform multiple data sources from raw data into analysis ready in-memory stores optimized for Power BI. eyko is the integrated end-to-end workflow (on top of Azure) that makes it easy for business users to leverage the power of Microsoft Azure services without being an IT, Data, or Azure expert.
+In fact, beneath the covers is a rich set of Microsoft services (Including Fabric) that ingest, load, and transform multiple data sources from raw data into analysis ready in-memory stores optimized for Power BI. eyko is the integrated end-to-end workflow (on top of Azure) that makes it easy for business users to leverage the power of Microsoft Azure services without being an IT, Data, or Azure expert.

 What makes eyko different is that we designed it to be simple for business analysts to connect to and leverage some of the world’s most complex data sources without being a SQL, ETL, or script coder. eyko’s ability to understand and transform enterprise systems like ERP, Salesforce, Snowflake, etc. comes from the deep Application Intelligence built into eyko’s easy to use experience.
 Ask any ETL expert how hard it is to understand ERP schemas (like JD Edwards) and they will tell you it’s a nightmare. eyko makes it easy.